scottvr/BTRR/README.md

 v1.1

-- add optional httpserver to serve as passive tracker. per bt tracker protocol, return an empty peer list. does not actually function as a tracker, facilitating torrent transfers; only serves to collect information such as up/download stats.
+- add optional httpserver to serve as passive tracker.
+Per BitTorrent  protocol, it just returns an empty peer list and does not actually function to facilitate torrent transfers; only serves to collect information such as up/download stats.
 - since we're now starting two betwork daemons (the DHT listener and an http tracker server), pitvthem each im their own thread

 ### Usage